Chris Floyd

-Christopher Michael Floyd (born June 23, 1975) is a former American football player.
+Christopher Michael Floyd (born June 23, 1975) is an American former professional football player in the National Football League (NFL).
 He played college football as a fullback for the University of Michigan from 1994 to 1997.
 As a senior, he was a member of the undefeated national champion 1997 Michigan Wolverines football team.
-He played professional football in the National Football League (NFL), principally as a special team player, for the New England Patriots from 1998 to 2000 and briefly for the Cleveland Browns at the end of the 2000 season.
+He played in the NFL, principally as a special team player, for the New England Patriots from 1998 to 2000 and briefly for the Cleveland Browns at the end of the 2000 season.

-Early years
+Early life

 Floyd was born in Detroit, Michigan, in 1975.
 He attended Cooley High School in Detroit.
 Playing at fullback, Floyd was at the center of the offense for Cooley's football team, sometimes carrying the ball as many as 30 times.